Samuelwanza/financier/README.md

-I would like to thank Al Amin Khan Shakil that ensured we implemented this project within the give timelines and requirements.
+I would like to thank Samuel Wanza that ensured we implemented this project within the give timelines and requirements.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>